8. Standing Required (Formerly Academic Regulation 7)

 (i) Students who are not eligible for readmission to their former institution are normally not admissible to Saint Mary’s University.

-(ii) Students who have been dismissed from Saint Mary’s, and who wish subsequently to be readmitted, must apply to the Admissions Office.
+(ii) Students who have been dismissed from Saint Mary’s, and who wish subsequently to be readmitted, must apply online via the standard application for admission.

-(iii) If readmitted, students will be placed on academic probation and must fulfill those terms delineated by the Dean or designate of the Faculty in which the student is enrolled and outlined in their letter of readmission.
+(iii) If readmitted, students will be placed on academic probation and must fulfill those terms delineated by the Dean or designate in which the student is enrolled and outlined in their letter of readmission.
 In agreeing to readmit a student, the Dean or designate has the discretionary authority to set specific terms of special probation unique to each student.
 Students failing to satisfy all the terms of readmission may be denied the right to further registration.
-[See also Regulation 7b.]
+[See also Regulation 8b.]